SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents: Benchmark Design

+\textbf{State Inquiry (QT1).} The agent must correctly retrieve and report environmental variables and device settings (such as whether a device is on or its current fan speed).
+For example, in response to \textit{``How humid is the kitchen?''}, the agent must identify the target room, query the environment to obtain the humidity value, and respond with the correct value and units.

-\textbf{QT2 (Implicit Intent).} This assesses the ability to infer the user's underlying goal from complaints or indirect expressions and to create and execute a suitable device control plan to address it.
-For instance, upon hearing \textit{``It feels too stuffy here in the living room''}, the agent should check the living room's humidity and then take action to adjust it, such as turning on a humidifier or turning off a dehumidifier.
+\textbf{Implicit Intent (QT2).} Rather than issuing explicit commands, users may express needs indirectly.
+The agent must infer the underlying goal and act accordingly.
+For instance, upon hearing \textit{``It feels too sticky here in the living room''}, the agent should recognize this as a request to lower humidity, check the living room's current humidity and available devices, and then turn on a dehumidifier.

-\textbf{QT3 (Explicit Intent).} This evaluates the ability to accurately interpret and execute commands involving specified devices and target values.
-For example, for the command \textit{``Set the living room air purifier fan speed to one hundred percent, the strongest power''}, the agent must verify the presence of an air purifier in the living room.
-If it is off, the agent must turn it on first before setting the fan speed to 100\%.
+\textbf{Explicit Device Control (QT3).} Users may specify exact devices and target values.
+The agent must accurately interpret and execute these commands.
+For example, for the command \textit{``Set the living room air purifier fan speed to one hundred percent''}, the agent must verify the presence of an air purifier in the living room.
+If the device is off, the agent must turn it on first before adjusting the fan speed, respecting the device's operational dependencies.

-\textbf{QT4-1 (Future Scheduling).} This assesses the ability to schedule and plan the control of multiple devices (e.g., lights, air conditioners) to activate at a specific future time.
-For example, for the request \textit{``I will go to sleep in ten minutes.
-Can you turn off the lights and the humidifier in ten minutes?''}, the agent must calculate the absolute time 10 minutes from the current time.
-It should then schedule both actions as a single, conflict-free workflow.
-Before registering the commands, the agent must pre-validate that each device is controllable and the specified parameters are within acceptable ranges.
+\textbf{Time-Based Scheduling (QT4-1).} This query type involves scheduling the control of one or more devices at a specific future time.
+For example, for the request \textit{``Turn off the lights and the humidifier in ten minutes''}, the agent must convert the relative time expression to an absolute time and register a workflow to execute the commands at that time.

-\textbf{QT4-2 (Dependency Scheduling).} This evaluates the ability to create a coordinated schedule for an operational device (one that takes time to complete, such as a dishwasher) and an instantaneous device such as a light, considering dependencies and completion times.
-For example, for the request \textit{``When the dishwasher finishes, please turn off the kitchen lights''}, the agent must check the dishwasher's remaining operating time to calculate its estimated completion time.
-It should then schedule the lights to turn off based on that absolute time, after verifying and registering the correct parameters and sequence for the command.
+\textbf{Event-Driven Scheduling (QT4-2).} The agent must coordinate an instantaneous device action (such as turning off a light) with the completion of an ongoing operation (such as a dishwasher cycle).
+For example, for the request \textit{``When the dishwasher finishes, turn off the kitchen lights''}, the agent must check the dishwasher's remaining operating time to determine its estimated completion time and then schedule the light to turn off at that time.